Arizona Leisure - Vacation Guide

 By AZ Leisure Staff Writers

-Unknowingly the basic path that Route 66 would take was cultivated in the very early 1800s when American pioneers were beckoned westward into unsettled areas.
+The basic path that Route 66 would take was cultivated in the very early 1800s, when American pioneers were beckoned westward into unsettled areas.
 In pursuit of adventure, land ownership and the riches of gold and silver, the pioneers went west of the Mississippi eventually penetrating all the way to the Pacific Ocean.
 Traveling by horseback and wagon train they forged trails that became corridors for others to follow.

 Along the way to new territories, boomtowns sprouted and soon the wild west period was in full-throttle.
 Railroads eventually were built alongside the dusty trails enabling greater migration and development of commerce routes.
 Still, travel via horse and wagon was slow and grueling along unimproved dirt trails.